^

 Ten thousand steps later, he finds a friend.

-To be more accurate, the friend finds him - on his back in the Red Rocket carpark, all but dead of starvation.
-From the hot, soft asphalt, the Supermutant sees the strangers approaching - a group of four green giants, moving like slow statues in the heat haze.
+To be more accurate, the friend finds him - belly-up in the carpark of a Drumlin Diner, all but dead of starvation.
+From the hot, soft asphalt, the Supermutant sees the strangers approaching: a group of four green people, moving like slow statues in the heat haze.

 They circle round.